Selling over the phone or by mail order? It’s great for business but it’s more risky. Here are some things you should know about your liability.

 Taking the CV2 code means you are still liable but it does help you to avoid non-secure charges.

-Key the sale amount into the card machine, and press ENTER.
+Key the sale amount into your card machine, and press ENTER.

 Your card machine displays Present, insert or swipe card.
 Enter your customer’s 16 digit number on the front of the card, then press ENTER.
 The number is shorter on some cards e.g. American Express.